Stories from sola

 3. A student-led surprise.

-International Children's Day, as you might imagine, is always a very special day at SOLA -- but our celebration this year was unlike any we've ever had.
+International Children's Day, as you might imagine, is always a very special day at SOLA -- but our celebration in 2018 was unlike any we've ever had.

 Our 7th and 8th graders took the lead in designing a surprise party for their 6th grade classmates: decorating our campus, preparing gift boxes for each younger student, and even performing a skit about children's welfare for the entire SOLA community (while in full costume, too).